mohammadreza-ebrahimi/Machine-Learning-Training/README.md

 #### Project 2
 ![hr-versus-runs-regression](hr-versus-runs-regression.png)

-In project 1, I used data from USA statistics dataset in order to analysis house data in california and build a model to predict the house value.
-Following steps is needed.
-Also in project 2 (supervised, regression, similar to the proj.
-1) I have used GDP data for all over the world tho predict the GDP per capita of each country.
+In project 1, I analyzed house data in California and developed a model to forecast house value using data from the USA statistics dataset.
+The steps listed below are required.
+In addition, in project 2 (supervised, regression, similar to project 1), I used GDP data from all across the world to forecast each country's GDP per capita.

-- Getting some primary information about data
+- Obtaining some basic data information
-- Visualiaing data and see the correlation between features
+- Visualizing data and seeing the link between characteristics
-- Splitting train set and test set by stratifying them
+- Splitting the train set and test set by stratifying them
-- Chooing the best model which is fitted to training data
+- Choosing the best model that fits the training data
-- Evaluate cost function for each selected model
+- Evaluating the cost function for each model that is chosen

 #### Project 3
 #### Project 4